clausreinke/typescript-tools/README.md

 From-source compilation should not be necessary, as a pre-compiled `bin/tss.js` is included, as well as a `bin/lib.d.ts`.
 You might want to modify `bin/defaultLibs.d.ts`, if you want other declaration files included by default.

-If you do want to compile from source, you need the typescript sources (I used the develop branch, commit 198f2c3d8d3acc6b077acc43f977858c93702185):
+If you do want to compile from source, you need the typescript sources (I used the develop branch, commit 198f2c3d8d3acc6b077acc43f977858c93702185, roughly TS v0.9.1):

   ```
   # install git and node/npm, then
   $ git clone https://git01.codeplex.com/typescript
   $ git clone git://github.com/clausreinke/typescript-tools.git
   $ (cd typescript; git checkout develop)
-  $ (cd typescript-tools/; git checkout testing_v0.9)
   $ node typescript/bin/tsc.js typescript-tools/tss.ts -target es5 -out typescript-tools/bin/tss.js
   ```